Specialist Programs

 An Athletics Carnival is held for Prep to Year 6 in the first half of the year.
 The date is set in accord with the schedule for District, Regional and State Championships.

-The St Anthony’s drama program provides an opportunity for our students to develop skills for life; it is an excellent platform to develop effective communication, social skills and understandings about human experiences.
-Drama focuses on fostering effective communication skills using the body and voice, as well as other elements of expression.
-It allows children to explore ideas, and express their understandings with others in a collaborative learning environment.
-Drama develops higher order thinking skills through role taking and questioning of real and imagined events.
-Children in Prep to Year 6 attend weekly drama lessons.
-But drama doesn’t stop there: these skills are transferable and can be seen to be used in general classroom activities, presentations and liturgies throughout the year.
+The St Anthony’s Arts program provides an opportunity for our students to develop skills for life; it is an excellent platform to develop effective communication, social skills and understandings about human experiences.
+Focuses on fostering effective communication skills using the body and voice, as well as other elements of expression.
+It allows children to explore ideas, and express their understandings with others in a collaborative learning environment and develops higher order thinking skills through role taking and questioning of real and imagined events.
+Children in Prep to Year 6 attend weekly Arts lessons.
+But it doesn’t stop there: these skills are transferable and can be seen to be used in general classroom activities, presentations and liturgies throughout the year.

 Instrumental Music